heidyv15/TranslateIt/README.md

 TranslateMe is a translation app that allows users to enter a word, phrase, or sentence and translate it from English to Spanish using the MyMemory API.
 The app also keeps a history of translations and allows users to clear that history.

-Time spent: X hours spent in total
+Time spent: 7 hours spent in total

 Required Features